To Encourage Literary Distinction in the Writing of History and Biography

 The Society's membership includes more than 450 academic scholars, public historians, and professional writers working on topics in American history.
 Members are elected based on achievement in the vivid and compelling presentation of history and biography in a variety of forms, including books, essays, film, drama, museum exhibitions, and other emerging forms of public communication.
 The Society recognizes excellence in historical work marked, among other qualities, by clarity, empathy, narrative power, accuracy, and explanatory force.

-We are delighted to announce this year’s prize winners and elected members ahead of our annual dinner on May 12, 2025.
+We are delighted to announce this year’s prize winners and elected members, to be honored at our annual dinner on May 11, 2026.